 To receive compensation under the Vaccine Act, Petitioner must prove either 1) that he suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to one of his vaccinations, or 2) that he suffered an injury that was actually caused by a vaccine.
 See §§ 300aa-13(a)(1)(A) and 300aa-11(c)(1).
-An examination of the record did not uncover any evidence that Petitioner suffered a "Table Injury."
-Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that his injuries were caused by a vaccination.
+An examination of the record did not uncover any evidence that he suffered a "Table Injury."
+Further, the record does not contain a medical expert's opinion3 or any other persuasive evidence indicating that his injuries were caused by a vaccination.

-Under the Vaccine Act, a petitioner may not be awarded compensation based solely on the petitioner's claims alone.
+Under the Vaccine Act, a petitioner may not be awarded compensation based on the petitioner's claims alone.
 Rather, the petition must be supported by either medical records or by the opinion of a competent physician. § 300aa-13(a)(1).
 In this case, because the medical records are insufficient to establish entitlement to compensation, a medical opinion must be offered in support.
-Petitioner, however, has offered no such opinion.
+Although an expert's opinion was offered in this case, it did not support causation.
+See Pet.
+Ex.
+6.